Free shore access

 This spot has been added by

-Green Bay is located in Protaras, very close to Cape Greco, the southeastern tip of Cyprus.
-It is just 3 kilometers south of Proratas city center and about 10 kilometers from Agia Napa (15 minutes by car).
-Free parking is available near the beach, but it is frequently full in summer.
+Green Bay is located in Protaras, very close to Cape Greco, on the southeastern tip of Cyprus.
+It is less than 3 miles south of Proratas city center and about 6 miles from Agia Napa (15 minutes by car).
+Free parking is available near the beach, but it is frequently full in the summer.

 This spot can be easily reached on foot from neighboring hotels/accommodations, such as Cavo Maris Beach, Emerald Bay Suites and Thalassa Apartments.

 Green Bay snorkeling includes the various coves found between Nisia Loumbardi Beach and Loumbardi Island, approximately 330 yards apart.
 It includes several underwater attractions.

 Green Bay is bordered by rocky areas (↕2-10ft) that provide interesting environments to explore.
 It is here that you will see the most fish In this area the fish shelter in the beautiful underwater scenery.
 Both species native to the Mediterranean and Lessepsian (Red Sea) immigrant fish are found at this location.

 Seabreams, wrasses, and bluespotted cornetfish are easy to see just about anywhere in the area, as are the very invasive rabbitfish.
 The sandy areas, especially inside the small cove, are sometimes visited by yellowspotted puffers and Atlantic lizardfish.
 Encounters with lionfish are also occasionally reported.